Twelfth Planet Press has several objectives:

 • to publish fresh, original, well-written work that seeks to interrogate, commentate, inspire or provoke thought;

-• to provide opportunities for female writers by publishing and showcasing new work;
+• to provide opportunities for female and other underrepresented voices by publishing and showcasing new work;

 • to advocate for fiction written for, by and about women;

-• to raise the awareness of women’s voices in science fiction, fantasy, horror and recently, crime; and
+• to raise the awareness of underrepresented voices in science fiction, fantasy, horror and recently, crime; and

 • to showcase and demonstrate the depth and breadth of Australian fiction to a broader audience.